p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 ---
 layout: post
-title: A Roadmap For Product Partnerships And Integrations
+title: The Partnership Scorecard - A Roadmap For Product Partnerships And Integrations
 category: product
 research: false
 topstory: true